danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 - Are there any assigned/suggested texts that you are inspired by, and you want to explore further?
 - Are there any particular technical areas that you want to explore further?

-**RUNME:**
+**RunMe:**

 Produce a software artifact written in p5.js (or a combination of HTML/CSS/JS/P5/node.js).

 Remember to include all external libraries and data/assets such as images, fonts, text files, sound file, etc. Furthermore, if you have borrowed other sample code or ideas, please cite your sources in the code comments.

-**README:**
+**ReadMe:**

-Write a document of 6-8 pages (max characters per page: 2,400, including spaces) which has to list academic sources (exclude images, references, and notes from the character count).
+Write a document of 6-8 pages (max characters per page: 2,400 including spaces) which has to list academic sources (exclude images, references, and notes from the character count).

-The document should include a title, a screen shot, a flowchart, references, a link to your final project's RUNME, with links to related projects (if there are any), as well as the links of all your previous mini exercises (as an appendix).
+The document should include a title, a screen shot, a flowchart, references, a link to your final project's RunMe, with links to related projects (if there are any), as well as the links of all your previous mini exercises (as an appendix).

 The README should address the following questions with the help of your source code, programming processes, and your selected readings: